umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/SMTP-settings/index-v9.md

 ![Configure SMTP settings](images/configure-SMTP-settings.gif)

-To configure your SMTP service you will need to following details:
+To configure your SMTP service, enter the following details:

-* The **host**: IP address or hostname for your SMTP service
+* **Host**: IP address or hostname for your SMTP service
-* The **userName**: Your username for the SMTP service
+* **Username**: Your username for the SMTP service
-* The **password**: The password you use to access your SMTP service
+* **Password**: The password you use to access your SMTP service

 When you've configured these settings for your SMTP service, you will be able to send emails from your Umbraco Cloud project.

 :::note
-You can test if you've configured your SMTP service correctly by running a [Health Check](https://our.umbraco.com/Documentation/Extending/Healthcheck/index-v9.md) from the Umbraco Backoffice.
+You can test if you've configured your SMTP service correctly by running a [Health Check](https://our.umbraco.com/Documentation/Extending/Healthcheck/) from the Umbraco Backoffice.
 :::